sathvik-spartan/Spring-Boot-Mastery/README.md

 * It is widely used in enterprise software and large-scale backend systems.
 * It provides excellent support for cloud-native applications and microservices.
 * Strong demand for Java Backend Developers across industries.

 ---

+# Who is this roadmap for ?

+This roadmap is designed for:

+- Beginners learning backend development
+- Java developers transitioning to Spring Boot
+- Students preparing for internships and placements
+- Developers preparing for Java Backend interviews
+- Anyone who wants to build production-ready backend applications

+---